-The Best Business Casual Dressing Guide You'll Ever Read
+Men's Business Casual Guide: 54 Outfits That Work + Expert Tips

 Sartorially speaking, it’s hard to imagine a more self-contradictory concept than ‘business casual’.
 On one side, it’s pinstripe suits, Oxford wingtips and neckties, while on the other, it’s T-shirts, jeans and sneakers.
 How can these two wildly different ways of dressing merge to form a single dress code?

 Traditionally, the answer to that question has been a boring one: blazer, chinos, shirt and leather shoes.
-But as menswear evolves and dress codes continue to diversify, there’s now more options than ever when it comes to approaching business casual attire.
+But as menswear evolves and dress codes continue to diversify, there are now more options than ever when it comes to approaching men’s business casual attire.

-What is the business casual dress code?
+What is men’s business casual dress?

 Much like its cousin, smart casual, business casual is notoriously ambiguous.
 There’s no clear-cut definition, and even those rules that do exist tend to vary from country to country.
 Broadly speaking, the term refers to sharp ‘casualwear’ (in the traditional sense of the term, i.e. sports coats and chinos as opposed to suits, etc), almost always incorporating a shirt, presentable leather shoes, and often without a necktie.
-The colour palette tends to be muted, consisting mainly of dark colours such as navy and various shades of grey.
+The color palette tends to be muted, consisting mainly of darker hues such as navy and various shades of grey.

 In colder weather, knitwear, such as a fine-gauge crew-neck sweater or quarter-zip, could be worn as a mid-layer over a shirt and under a blazer, while smart outerwear, such as a mac, wool overcoat or trench coat, would be acceptable as a top layer.

 Because business casual has no clear definition, it’s open to interpretation to an extent.
 This is particularly true as dress codes continue to loosen up across the board.
-As long as colours are conservative, garments are neat and smart, and the overall look is presentable and tidy, then there’s a degree of creative freedom when it comes to piecing outfits together.
+As long as colors are conservative, garments are neat and smart, and the overall look is presentable and tidy, then there’s a degree of creative freedom when it comes to piecing outfits together.

-The evolution of business casual
+The evolution of the business casual dress code

 It’s not entirely clear when or where business casual first arose as a dress code, but the widespread acceptance of it in many workplaces began during the 90s.
 Casual Fridays, also known as ‘dress-down Fridays’, became a bit of a workplace trend, which helped office dress codes to loosen up from their former stuffiness.

 As suits became less common in the workplace, business casual became the new standard for many companies.
 Strict rules about workplace attire were largely ditched and replaced with vague guidelines about the types of garments employees were expected to wear.
-This opened up a whole new world of workplace-wardrobe possibilities for men – there were now options outside of a suit, shirt and shoes.
+This opened up a whole new world of workplace wardrobe possibilities for men – there were now options outside of a suit, shirt and shoes.

 Today, business casual is still evolving.
 Dress codes in general have loosened up a lot over the last decade or two, which means the scope of what counts as appropriate business casual attire is much broader now.
 See below for some of the key pieces.